2ndChances520/OmniToolV3/README.md

 <div align="center">

 **END OF TRANSMISSION**
-*This document is property of the CIA.
+*This document is property of the 2ndChances520.
 Unauthorized reproduction or possession will result in immediate detention and prosecution under the Espionage Act.*

 `<< EOF_TRANSMISSION // 0x5A4B9 >>`